jedidiahmoide3-ui/SISO-Register/README.md

 **Procedure**

+Implementing shit in Verilog HDL (Hardware Description Language) involves translating the simplified Boolean expressions into Verilog code to describe the behavior of digital circuits.
+The basic building blocks in Verilog is module.
+The module represent a combinational circuit.
+Use logical operators (&, |, ~, ^) to implement Boolean functions directly.
+Use built-in gate primitives for basic functions.
+Use University program VWF to verify the functionality of your Verilog modules.
+Create waveform and check outputs against expected results.

 /* write all the steps invloved */

 **PROGRAM**

+module shift_register_3bit (
+    input  wire clk,     // clock input
+    input  wire rst,     // synchronous reset
+    input  wire serial_in, // serial data input output reg  [2:0] q   // 3-bit register output
+);

+always @(posedge clk) begin
+    if (rst)
+        q <= 3'b000;          // reset all bits
+    else
+        q <= {q[1:0], serial_in}; // shift left
+end

+endmodule

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.